Will Battershill: Biography

-Battershill came to significant prominence after winning the 3,000 metres steeplechase event at the 2023 British Athletics Championships, held in Manchester.

-He was runner-up in the 3000m steeplechase at the 2024 British Athletics Championships in Manchester.
+Battershill came to significant prominence after becoming the British champion in the 3,000 metres steeplechase event at the 2023 British Athletics Championships, held in Manchester.
+He was runner-up in the 3000m steeplechase at the 2024 British Athletics Championships in Manchester, running a personal best 8:21.83.

-He was selected for the 3000 metres steeplechase at the 2025 European Athletics Team Championships in Madrid in June 2025, placing sixth overall in the 3000m steeplechase.
+Battershill was selected for the 3000 metres steeplechase at the 2025 European Athletics Team Championships in Madrid in June 2025, placing sixth overall in the 3000m steeplechase.
+In 2025 and 2026 he won the British national road relay championships with Bristol & West.